hicks2evan/personal-website/_posts/2020-07-15-are-you-moqing-me.md

 # You don’t need to be a TDD guru to write meaningful unit tests
 ![Mr. Potato Head mountain guru](/assets/images/posts/2020-07-15/10.png)

 Your code base doesn’t need to have 100% code coverage, even if it does it probably won’t have 100% scenario coverage.
 Those are just statistics for your management to put in a slide deck.
-The biggest takeaway I had from learning how to use moq for my C# code was simple:
+The biggest takeaway I had from learning how to use Moq for my C# code was simple:

 > *Writing code with your mocks and tests in mind helps you write cleaner code.*

 > *Covering your code base with meaningful unit tests will give you increased confidence to continue to make changes as your code base grows.*

 > *Breath in.
 Breath out.*